sdc-china/IDA-doc/_posts/2020-05-01-snapshot-comparison-compare-snapshots.md

 	 Process App           |Process apps of the selected server.
 	 Toolkit               |Toolkits of  selected server.
 	 Track                 |The branches of selected process app or toolkit.
 Multiple select.
 Will load snapshots of selected branches.
-	 Start Time            |Filtration condition.
+	 Start Date            |Filtration condition.
 Filter snapshots based on the time at which snapshot was generated.
-	 End Time              |Filtration condition.
+	 End Date              |Filtration condition.
 Filter snapshots based on the time at which snapshot was generated.
 	 Include Unnamed Snapshots|Tip it to load unnamed snapshots.

 	 ![][snapshot-comparison-form]